jonlpersson/ed-latimore/site/_drafts/do-you-know-who-you-re-dealing-with.md

 ***\[Read:&nbsp;[How to avoid a street fight and what to do if you can’t](https://edlatimore.com/how-to-win-a-street-fight/){: rel=""}\]***

-Everyone worries about the police and the possibility of being killed by them with impunity, but at least in that scenario, there's at least an investigation and trial.
+Everyone worries about the police and the possibility of being killed by them with impunity, but at least in that scenario, there's an investigation and trial.

 In the case of a federally protected witness killing you, your death would just be the cost of doing business.

-I elaborate more on this in my latest Youtube Video.
-Check it out, like it, leave a comment, and if you really dig it, share it.
+As such, it would be written off and charged to the game.